TikiTDO/sereth_rtm/LAYOUT.md

     Calls out to JsonSpecExports in order to generate proc objects used for exports.

     Calls out to JsonSpecImports in order to generate proc objects used for imports.

+  - json_spec_exports.rb AND json_spec_imports.rb

+    Helper classes used to generate proc objects used by JsonSpecData to perform operations on class instances.